Mushfiqul Fazal Ansarey: Journalism and exile

-Ansarey had also been a television anchor on Bangladesh Television, and have reported for The Daily Ittefaq.
+Ansarey was an anchor on Bangladesh Television, and have reported for The Daily Ittefaq.
 On 7 February 2010, he organized a grassroots meeting of Bangladesh Nationalist Party activists in Sylhet District, coordinated by M Ilyas Ali.
 In 2012, he hosted "Hello Excellency" on NTV, interviewing foreign diplomats.

 Due to political pressure during Prime Minister Sheikh Hasina's administration, Ansarey went into exile in the United States in January 2015.

 Ansarey has been accredited as a White House and United Nations correspondent.
 At the U.S. State Department, he raised concerns regarding the fairness of elections in Bangladesh.
 His questions to State Department spokesman Matthew Miller, beginning with "Bangladesh PM said US wants to grab Saint Martin," attracted criticism in Bangladesh, which the former University of Dhaka Vice-Chancellor AAMS Arefin Siddique described as a "textbook case of propaganda peddling".
 Meanwhile, Foreign Minister Hasan Mahmud accused Ansarey of being "paid by BNP" and deliberately framing questions about Bangladesh.

 In November 2022, Bangladesh Police's Counter Terrorism and Transnational Crime unit filed a case against Ansarey under the Digital Security Act, along with Pinaki Bhattacharya and Mofizur Rahman.
 The case was later transferred to the Dhaka Cyber Tribunal in April 2024.

 Ansarey serves as the executive director of South Asia Perspectives, where former U.S. Ambassador to Bangladesh William Milam is editor, and former Deputy Chief of the U.S. Embassy in Bangladesh Jon F. Danilowicz is editor-at-large.
 State Minister for Foreign Affairs of Bangladesh, Shahriar Alam, criticized South Asia Perspectives, alleging it to be funded by the Bangladesh Nationalist Party.
 He is also a board member of Right to Freedom alongside William Milam and Jon F. Danilowicz.

 Return from exile; diplomatic career

 Following the resignation of Prime Minister Sheikh Hasina in August 2024, Ansarey returned to Bangladesh in September 2024.
 Upon his return, he was welcomed by the pro-Bangladesh Nationalist Party factions of the Bangladesh Federal Union of Journalists and Dhaka Union of Journalists at the Jatiya Press Club.
 He also met with former Prime Minister Khaleda Zia.

-On 21 October 2024, Muhammad Yunus, Chief Adviser to the interim government appointed Ansarey as the Ambassador of Bangladesh to Mexico for a three-year term.

 Ansarey presenting credentials as the ambassador of Bangladesh to Mexico to the President of Mexico, Claudia Sheinbaum.

+On 21 October 2024, Muhammad Yunus, Chief Adviser to the interim government appointed Ansarey as the ambassador of Bangladesh to Mexico for a three-year term.
 Along with his primary role in Mexico, he holds concurrent accreditation in Guatemala, Honduras, Ecuador, and Costa Rica.
 The appointment came with the status of senior secretary in the Ministry of Foreign Affairs.